li-shannon/li-shannon/README.md

 ## <samp>About Me</samp>
 <p align="left">
   <samp>&gt; I'm Code Sparkle.
-Glad to see you here! <br/>&gt; I am a Computer Science student who dreams of becoming a full-stack developer. <br/>&gt; I am passionate about combining the freedom of innovation with the precision of coding logic.</samp>
+Glad to see you here! <br/>&gt; I am a Computer Science student who dreams of becoming a full-stack developer. <br/>&gt; I am passionate about fulfilling the freedom of innovation through the implementation of precise coding logic.</samp>
 </p>

 ## 🌱 My Tech Stack